danieljwilson/cogReg_fMRI/docs/pages/getting-started.rst

 Running the Experiment
 ----------------------

-The experiment runs using Psychopy 3.1.

-The experiment protocol can be found on Dropbox at ``DJW_Projects/01_MADE/PAPERWORK/MADE_v3_Protocol.gdoc``
+The experiment protocol can be found on Dropbox at ``DJW_Projects/02_FOOD_REG/PAPERWORK/fMRI_Food_Regulation_Experiment_Protocol.gdoc``

+The protocol includes information regarding:

+- Booking Scanner Time
+- Recruiting Participants
+- Running Study

-The questionnaire is hosted on Qualtrix.
+The study questionnaire is a Google Form, and lives on the lab's Google Drive account.
-Contact daniel.j.wilson@gmail.com for login information.

 ----------------------
 Updating Documentation